'The Sopranos' actor remembers filming fight scene with hungover James Gandolfini

 The Sopranos actor Robert Patrick has remembered filming a fight scene with James Gandolfini, saying he was “so intimidated”.

-Patrick said that on the first day of filming he provoked Gandolfini on purpose, after being advised to do so by his acting coach.
+Patrick said that on the first day of filming he provoked Gandolfini on purpose after being advised to do so by his acting coach.

 “I had never met Mr. Gandolfini,” Patrick began.
 “I am out front on a bench smoking a cigarette with Jimmy after we’d just done this read through.
 And we’re trying to get to know each other a little bit because we’re supposed to be high school buddies.